Arrokoth's Necklace: Vapor Pressures

 Vapor pressures are calculated from the triple point pressures and the Clausius-Clapeyron equation with one component a perfect gas:

 where $L(T)$ is the latent heat of the phase transition.
-Not all the required $L(T)$ are available (in particular, for NH$_3$ hydrate, which we do not consider explicitly).
+Not all the required $L(T)$ are available (in particular, for NH$_3$ hydrate, that we do not consider explicitly). {The thermodynamic data have been reviewed and fitted by \citet{FS09}; for NH$_3$ from \citet{OVD18,K24,OG37}.
+They have been applied to the long-term stability of Arrokoth's ices by \citet{L20}.}

 The latent heat of sublimation of CO$_2$ is obtained from \citet{GE37}.
-For NH$_3$ it is necessary to extrapolate the latent heat of evaporation of liquid NH$_3$ from 214.2 K, the lowest temperature for which data are available \citep{OVD18}, to its triple point of 195.4 K. The result is $350 \pm 5\,\text{Cal/g} = (4.14 \pm 0.06) \times 10^{-13}\,$ erg/molecule, where both the value and its uncertainty are estimated by graphical extrapolation.

-The latent heat of sublimation of the solid at the triple point is the sum of the latent heat of melting and that of evaporation of the liquid; hence $L(T)$ is discontinuous at a triple point.
+The latent heat of sublimation of a solid at its triple point is the sum of the latent heat of melting and that of evaporation of the liquid; hence $L(T)$ is discontinuous at a triple point.
 This produces small discontinuities in the slopes of the curves in Fig.~\ref{Pvap}.

 When the latent heat is not directly measured (such as at temperatures below the triple point where the vapor pressure is small), it is obtained from the latent heat at a temperature where it is known, typically the triple point, using